nfq-technologies/sylius-omnisend-plugin/docs/test_plan.md

   "productID": "000F_office_grey_jeans"
 }
 ```
-- On product update in amdin area, data should be send to Omnisend
+- On product update in admin area, data should be send to Omnisend

 `/v3/products/000F_office_grey_jeans`